🛠 Hardware Fix

 Check for Physical Damage

-Inspect the USB device and port for any visible damage.
+Inspect the USB device and port for visible damage.

 Frequently Asked Questions